-A well-known example of such conservation efforts in North America, and perhaps the most successful, is the Yellowstone to Yukon Conservation Initiative.
-Y2Y, as the corridor is called (y2y.net), will be a linking of public lands along the Rocky Mountains from the Yellowstone country of Wyoming and Montana north through British Columbia and into the Yukon Territory of Canada, nearly to the Arctic Circle.
+A well-known example of such conservation efforts in North America, and perhaps the most successful, is the Yellowstone to Yukon Conservation Initiative (y2y.net).
+Y2Y, as the corridor is called, will be a linking of public lands along the Rocky Mountains from the Yellowstone country of Wyoming and Montana north through British Columbia and into the Yukon Territory of Canada, nearly to the Arctic Circle.
 Like Tanzania’s Serengeti that flows north into Kenya’s Masai Mara, where ungulates follow grass produced by seasonal rains and predators follow their prey, Y2Y will preserve and in places reestablish the migration of North American wildlife—elk, deer, and caribou intertwined with the wanderings of bear, wolf, and wolverine.

-While establishing the Y2Y Corridor along the Northern Rockies in the U.S. and Canada is the most ambitious of these efforts, and perhaps the most important for North America’s megafauna populations, other preservation efforts throughout the continent recognize the importance of preserving and reestablishing migration patterns and the necessity of protecting habitat corridors.
+While establishing the Y2Y Corridor along the Northern Rockies in the U.S. and Canada is the most ambitious of these efforts, and maybe the most important for North America’s megafaunal populations, other preservation efforts throughout the continent recognize the importance of preserving and reestablishing migration patterns and the necessity of protecting habitat corridors.
 These various efforts range from Y2Y west across the Columbia Highlands to the Cascade Range, down the Southern Rockies to the Colorado Plateau, and then farther south into Mexico and Central America along the Path of the Panther.
 And there’s the Great Plains through the middle of the continent, the Canada/US Algonquin-to-Adirondacks effort in the northeast, down the Appalachians and the Blue Ridge, Tennessee and Kentucky’s Cumberland Plateau, and south into Florida’s Okefenokee to Okeechobee corridor.

 The Wildlands Network™, a coalition of preservation groups, advocates a comprehensive vision, one encompassing all of North America (wildlandsnetwork.org).
 Michael Soulé, a co-founder of the Network, and Reed Noss used the term “rewilding” (a term coined by environmental activist Dave Foreman) for the effort to restore “big wilderness” in their 1998 Wild Earth article “Rewilding and Biodiversity: Complementary Goals for Continental Conservation.”
 The Wildlands Network proposes rewilding of four primary “wildways”: